-- Organizations or individuals may file a complaint that applies to Title I within 30 days of receiving the decision by the school district or group of districts. - Complaints and appeals must be made in writing. - Complaints and appeals must con- - a statement indicating the viola- - the facts on which the statement is based and - the specific requirement of law or regulation allegedly violated. - Complaints and appeals must be filed with the State Superintendent of Education at the
+- Complaints and appeals must be made in writing. - Complaints and appeals must contain - a statement indicating the violation, - the facts on which the statement is based and - the specific requirement of law or regulation allegedly violated. - Complaints and appeals must be filed with the State Superintendent of Education at the